SkrOYC/vex-cli/README.md

 [![License](https://img.shields.io/github/license/SkrOYC/vex-cli)](https://github.com/SkrOYC/vex-cli/blob/main/LICENSE)

 ```
-██████████████████░░
+████████████████████░░
-██████████████████░░
+████████████████████░░
 ████  ██████  ████░░
 ████    ██    ████░░
 ████          ████░░
 ████  ██  ██  ████░░
 ██      ██      ██░░
-██████████████████░░
+████████████████████░░
-██████████████████░░
+████████████████████░░
 ```

-**A modern CLI coding assistant powered by DeepAgents architecture.**
+**A modern CLI coding assistant powered by LangChain 1.2.0.**

-vex-cli is a command-line coding assistant built on the DeepAgents framework.
+vex-cli is a command-line coding assistant built on the LangChain framework.
 It provides a conversational interface to your codebase, allowing you to use natural language to explore, modify, and interact with your projects through a powerful set of tools.

 > [!WARNING]
 > vex-cli works on Windows, but we officially support and target UNIX environments.